 Published in 1945, Animal Farm by George Orwell (1903-1950) achieved immediate success and remains one of Orwell’s most popular works.
 A political satire in the guise of a moving and whimsical animal fable, the novella is about a group of farm animals who overthrow their owner, Mr. Jones, and establish animal rule.
 Although the animals start with high hopes for Animal Farm as a harmonious and just utopia where “all animals are equal” (19), it...
 Read Animal Farm Summary

 First published in 1968, Ursula K. Le Guin’s A Wizard of Earthsea follows Ged, a young man in training to be a wizard, as he embarks on a necessary journey of self-discovery and self-mastery.
-It is the first in a series of six novels aimed at young-adult readers.
+It is the first in a series of six novels aimed at young adult readers.
 The novel has won numerous awards and is regarded as a classic of young adult fantasy literature.
-Set over the course of several years, the novel follows...
+Le Guin is also known for The Left Hand...
 Read A Wizard of Earthsea Summary

 Brave New World, a dystopian novel published in 1932, is perhaps Aldous Huxley’s most famous and enduring work and an English classic, consistently ranked among the top-100 English-language novels by entities such as the Modern Library, BBC, and The Observer.
 The novel opens with a tour of the Central London Hatchery and Conditioning Centre, in which the Director explains the foundational ideas of society’s “stability,” which stems from the production-line uniformity of its citizens.
 People...
 Read Brave New World Summary